 - The Spoony Experiment: Spoony invokes this after seeing a scene in the Ultimate Warrior's Christmas special comic depicting the Ultimate Warrior pulling on Santa Claus' pants while standing over a naked, unconscious, Santa Claus with a strange white substance on him.
 "He raped Santa!"

-- A number Fanfics tackled by the PPC fall under this heading.
+- A number Fanfics tackled by the Protectors of the Plot Continuum fall under this heading.

 - The podcast Sick and Wrong where, as the title implies, they discuss sick and wrong news from all over the world.
 It's NSFW.

 - On Kim Possible, Ron (and Barkin) would frequently describe squicky things as being "sick and wrong."
 Really weird stuff would elicit the response "This goes beyond sick and wrong!
 It's Wrongsick!''"

 - On Ed, Edd n Eddy, Edd's response to finding out Ed's parents completely removed the basement stairs solely for the purpose of keeping Ed grounded in "Three Squares and an Ed" is "That's... disturbing."
 He has a similar reaction in "High-Heeled Ed" to Ed's claim "Sarah likes to watch me eat yogurt from my belly button."

 - An episode of Spongebob Squarepants had Spongebob and Pat see a hibernating Sandy.
 Spongebob states that they shouldn't disturb her sleeping.
 Patrick responds, "That's not disturbing.
 This is disturbing."
 Patrick promptly folds his back fat to form a face and says, "Hi.
 Sponge.
 Bob.
 My.
 Name.
 Is.
 Pat.
 Back."
 Spongebob replies cheerily, "Ha!
 That is really disturbing!"